NATO’s eastern flank

 Mehrere deutsche Panzer fahren durch eine Stadt, litausche Soldaten salutieren am Straßenrand.

 After Russia had annexed Crimea in 2014 in violation of international law, Eastern European NATO Allies knew that they were facing a new threat situation.
-Since then, the war in Ukraine, which will soon have been going on for two years, has shown all NATO partner countries just how important the commitments they made at the 2023 NATO summit in Vilnius are: to increase their own government spending for defence and to jointly strengthen the Alliance’s eastern flank.
+In the meantime, Russia started a war in Ukraine which has been going on for more than two years now.
+This has brought it home to all NATO partner countries just how important the pledges they made at the 2023 NATO Summit in Vilnius are: to increase the member states’ defence spending and to jointly strengthen the Alliance’s eastern flank.

 Boris Pistorius